New Window Opening Cost

 Timber Window Costs

 Composite windows are typically at the higher end of the price spectrum.
-Timber is an expensive material, and the additional aluminium cladding raises the price even more.
+Timber is expensive, and the additional aluminium cladding raises the price even more.

-The cost of installing double-glazed composite windows through a house could range between £10,000 and £15,000.
-As you might expect, the cost of triple glazing will rise by about 25%.
+The cost of installing double-glazed composite windows throughout a house could range between £11,500 and £16,500.
+If you choose triple glazing, the glass cost will rise by about 25%.

 Additional Costs